 Photo: Diseased Montastraea cavernosa.
 Note: scattered black spots found at the exposed white skeleton are ciliates (a type of parasite).

 Light and Electron Microscopy

+The slides are then examined under a light microscope to see if there are any pathogens or pathological changes (i.e., unusual cell damage).
 Tissues are also prepared for transmission electron microscopy.
-The electron microscope can be used magnify coral cells up to 100,000 times, and scientists can look inside the cells to see if there are any viruses or other microbes present.
+The electron microscope can be used to magnify coral cells up to 100,000 times.
+Scientists can look inside the cells to see if there are any changes to cell structures (called organelles), or if any viruses or other microbes are present.

 Healthy Polyps and Diseased Coral

 The photo on the right is a close-up view of a typical stony coral tissue loss disease lesion.
 Within the box are unaffected polyps next to the disease boundary.
 How the exposed skeleton looks is an indication of how recently that part of the coral died – the stark white parts of the skeleton are the most recently dead.
 The skeleton covered by a thin green band of algae died at least a few weeks prior.
 The center of the lesion is where the mortality started and is overgrown with turf algae and other organisms, obscuring the features of the skeleton.